ThomasStoyles/BorderlandsWeaponGen/README.md

 # Docker compose

 When I started Docker I knew that I was going to have to incorporate ansible into my docker as well, as I was using ansible to install docker onto my swarm manager and worker.
-Before I could do that I needed a docker compose.
-So firstly I created my docker-compose.yaml file as you can see here.
+I created a docker-compose.yaml file ready for my swarm manager to deploy once ansible has completed all the set up.
 ![alt text](https://github.com/ThomasStoyles/BorderlandsWeaponGen/blob/main/Photos%20and%20Screenshots/docker_compose.jpg)

-The docker compose will allow me to create my 5 services in images and puts them into containers which will get sent to my docker hub.
+The docker compose will allow me to create my 5 services in images which will get sent to my docker hub.
 This allows me to pull the containers to my docker swarm manager and deploy them and the replicas to my swarm.
-So why do i need to deploy these to multiple other vms.
-The reason is so that the VM doesnt get overloaded as one vm might not be able to load all the continers and their replicas without crashing.
+So why do I need to deploy these to multiple other VM's.
+The reason is so that the VM doesn't get overloaded as one VM might not be able to load all the containers and their replicas without crashing.

 I also created a nginx.conf this allowed me to add a reverse proxy to the project as seen in the image below
 ![alt text](https://github.com/ThomasStoyles/BorderlandsWeaponGen/blob/main/Photos%20and%20Screenshots/nginx.jpg)

 # Docker swarm and Ansible
 Once the docker compose was created I created three VMs these being the docker swarm manager, worker and the ansible machine.
 This was because I was going to use the ansible playbook to deploy docker onto these two VMs.
-Firstly we made the ssh keys for both swarm machines and added them to each other so the manager public key to the worker and vice-versa.
+Firstly we made sure that the ssh key for the ansible VM is in both swarm machines, so that ansible could connect succesfully.
 Once completed we started working on the ansible playbook.

 The playbook was created to deploy docker on the two VMs that I just created.
 In the image below you can see this playbook.
 ![alt text](https://github.com/ThomasStoyles/BorderlandsWeaponGen/blob/main/Photos%20and%20Screenshots/docker_install_1.jpg)